Investment Property Performance Review for Charleston SC Property Owners

 Frequently Asked Questions: Investment Property Performance Review and the Asset Performance Test

 An Investment Property Performance Review is a way to evaluate how well a property is performing compared to its current value, income, expenses, equity position, risk, and owner goals.
-At Byrd Property Group, we call this process an Asset Performance Test.

 No. A home valuation estimates what a property may sell for in the current market.
 An Asset Performance Test goes further by reviewing income, expenses, equity, return, future repair needs, tax considerations, and strategic options.